Sutajio Kosagi

 Without the help from these people and countless others in the community, Tomu would not be possible at all.
 Thank you to everyone who has helped out so far.

-We will start by sending them Gerber files generated by KiCad, along with a Bill of Materials that lists all twelve of the components needed for Tomu.
+Our process involves first sending the factory Gerber files generated by KiCad, along with a Bill of Materials that lists all twelve of the components needed for Tomu.
 Some of these components, like resistors and capacitors, are "jellybean" components and can be easily replaced by cheap, locally-sourced equivalents.
 Others, such as the EFM32HG309 CPU, must come from a reliable source.
-The factory will gather these components, as well as place an order with a separate factory that makes PCBs.
-All of these pieces will come together in the factory’s warehouse.
+The factory gathers these components, as well as place an order with a separate factory that makes PCBs.
+All of these pieces come together in the factory’s warehouse.

 PCB carriers are CNC-milled pieces of dense plastic custom-fitted to the panelized layout.
 They prevent the PCB from sliding around as it goes through the conveyor belt that ties the assembly line machines together.
 The PCB carrier must also be able to withstand the heat of the reflow oven at the end of the line that melts the solder and causes all the components to stick together.
 This carrier can be reused, so after it is sent down the factory line it is brought back to the start to be reused.